- Project Proposal

 The project proposal to hand in consists of the mission statement, list of requirements, and the page layout diagram, plus optional link sketch.

-The main public_html folder of your aurora account must have an index.html file with your name in the title and two links related to this assignment: one to the project 1 home/welcome page and one to your project 1 design document.
+The main public_html folder of your aurora account must have an index.html file with your name in the title and two links related to this assignment: one to the project 1 home/welcome page and one to your project 1 documentation page.
 This landing page really belongs to the course as a whole rather than this project, but you are required to create it now in preparation.
 It serves a very important purpose by directing me to the proper entry point for your site.
 Eventually this page should include links to all your lab work, and later in the course you will also put links here to your project 2 pages.
 When finished it will look something like this example.

 To organize your files for this and future projects, I suggest creating a folder called project_1 within public_html and putting your entire project 1 web site inside it.
 This will keep all the files related to this project in one place separate from your other work.
 The top level index file described above will contain links into your web site in this folder, so that I can find and grade your work.